CC Sabathia: Milwaukee Brewers (2008)

-On July 7, 2008, Cleveland traded Sabathia to the Milwaukee Brewers for Matt LaPorta, Michael Brantley, Zach Jackson and Rob Bryson.
-During his press conference, Sabathia told the assembled members of the media that he would prefer his name to be spelled "CC" rather than "C. C."
+On July 7, 2008, Cleveland traded Sabathia to the Milwaukee Brewers for Matt LaPorta, Zach Jackson, Rob Bryson, and a player to be named later.
+In October, future All-Star Michael Brantley was added as the final piece of the trade; unusually, under the trade provisions the Indians were able to select the player themselves because the Brewers went on to make the playoffs.
+Sabathia recalled in Till The End, his 2021 memoir, that an unexpected positive of the trade was being put on a roster with multiple other Black athletes.
+"To be Black in America is to constantly be on guard ...
+With the Brewers, for the first time in my baseball life, I could be more at ease."
+During his first Brewers press conference, Sabathia told the assembled members of the media that he would prefer his name to be spelled "CC" rather than "C. C."

 On September 28, 2008, Sabathia pitched a complete-game four-hitter against the Cubs in the final game of the regular season; the Brewers won, 3–1, and clinching the wild card when the New York Mets lost later that evening.
 The team's 2008 postseason appearance was its first since 1982.
-Sabathia started Game Two of the NLDS against the Philadelphia Phillies; it was his fourth consecutive start in which he pitched on three days' rest.
+Sabathia started Game 2 of the 2008 NLDS against the Philadelphia Phillies; it was his fourth consecutive start in which he pitched on three days' rest.
 Sabathia surrendered five runs in 32/3 innings, walking pitcher Brett Myers and giving up a grand slam to Shane Victorino.
 The Phillies would go on to win the World Series.
+Teammate Mike Cameron later opined that Sabathia had taken on so much work that season that he "had nothing left" for the playoff game.

 For the season, Sabathia was 17–10 overall with a 2.70 ERA in 35 starts and struck out 251 batters in a major-league leading 253 innings, posting 10 complete games (five shutouts).
 Sabathia was sixth in the voting for the 2008 NL MVP award.
 Sabathia was particularly dominant during his tenure with Milwaukee, going 11–2 across 17 starts with a 1.65 ERA and a 1.003 WHIP, striking out 128 batters against just 25 walks in 130 2/3 innings, and throwing seven complete games (three shutouts).
 Despite only spending half the season in the National League, he finished fifth in the NL Cy Young Award voting and sixth in the NL MVP vote (finishing as the highest-ranking pitcher).
 He was also awarded the Warren Spahn Award for the second year in a row.
+A 2025 ESPN retrospective cited Sabathia's performance and its impact on the Brewers' franchise in ranking him the best trade deadline acquisition of all time.